Vol:I Reiseuni • Pilot Project

 Inclusion and participation within the city and adequate living space for all is not only requested by a strongly articulated civil society in Europe.
 In less democratic societies, the struggle for participation and civil rights is indispensably fought out with more pressure, and sometimes also violence.
 Recent examples of Istanbul (2013-2014 Gezi-park-protests, against demolition of public space), Tel Aviv (2012, protests for lower living costs and social housing), Kiev (2013-2014, protest for a democratic society) or Rio de Janeiro (2014, protests against waste of public means in football stadia) are emblematic of this.
 These societal developments concern public interest; concern the architectural fields of urban context and the architect's self-understanding.
 It brings up new tasks and necessitates new fields of research and education.

-In 2015, the anti-austerity protests of the Greece civil society moves the public spaces of Athens [editing remarque of 08.2015]
+In 2015, the anti-austerity protests of the Greece civil society move the public spaces of Athens [editing remarque of 08.2015]

 The notion of designing as a secretive science of geniuses is out-dated.
 The moderation and design of transparent processes in collective, interdisciplinary networks that develop the city and its spaces are determining architectural practice today!
 Disciplinary border crossers, critical empirical group experiments, creative regulative frameworks or approaches of appropriation and a hermeneutic practice of planning are forming the cornerstones of contemporary thought and research in architectural processes.